samulaw02/ceros-ski-typescript/README.md

 * **Play Online / Locally :** I have deployed the game to a server, It can be play online on [https://github.com/samulaw/ceros-ski-typescript](https://github.com/samulaw/ceros-ski-typescript).

 * **Unit Testing:** I have also provided some unit test available inside the test folder. it can be run via the command <pre>`npm run test`</pre>

+### Quality Of Code

+I have focused on writing clean, maintainable, and well-documented code.
+The code is organized into classes and functions for clarity and reusability.
+Comments have been added to explain the logic and purpose of each section of the code.
+The codebase is designed to be extensible, allowing for easy addition of future features.

+### Known Bugs

+There are no known bugs in the current implementation.

 ### Undone